 If you’re not an avid skier, you can have some fun hiking with cleats or snowshoes and take in the awe-inspiring views of the white vistas.

-If you’re a bargain hunter, you can snag irresistible deals by visiting during the shoulder season in the fall when the demand is lower and the crowds are fewer.
+In our opinion, the best time to visit Banff is during the shoulder season – you can snag irresistible deals in the fall when the demand is lower and the crowds are fewer!

 Located about 80 miles (129 km) west of Calgary, traveling to Banff National Park is pretty straightforward.